soundslikejason/100-days-of-code/log.md

 # 100 Days Of Code - Log

+### Day 20: January 22, Sunday

+**Today's Progress**: Finished Simon game.

+**Thoughts**: Proud to have earned the FCC Front-End Certification.
+This is just the beginning!
+Rainy weather is great for coding...and napping. 😏
 ### Day 19: January 21, Saturday

 **Today's Progress**: Simon game - randomly animates with increasing rounds.